philipp-baumann/leaf-starch-spc/README.md

 The [drake manual lists two
 examples](https://ropenscilabs.github.io/drake-manual/index.html#with-docker)
-that combine `{drake}` workflows with Docker.
+in section 1.5 that combine `{drake}` workflows with Docker.
 This can give you some more detail of how everything works under the hood.

 ### Docker recipe